sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Simple addressing relaxes the requirement on [=media segment=] contents matching the [=sample timeline=].
 Red boxes indicate samples.</figcaption>
 </figure>

-The allowed deviation is defined as the maximum offset between the edges of the nominal time span (as defined by the MPD) and the edges of the true time span (as defined by the contents of the [=media segment=]).
+The allowed deviation is defined as the maximum offset between the segment edges of the nominal time span (as defined by the MPD) and the actual segment edges with the true time span (as defined by the contents of the [=media segment=]).
 The deviation is evaluated separately for each edge.

 Advisement: This allowed deviation does not relax any requirements that do not explicitly define an exception.
 For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=] in a [=period=].